TheNetAdmin/MightyPC/README.md

 be implemented later:
    1. Conflict check
-      > - Although conflict check with DBLP and MAG records in MongoDB should be a easy job (because all publication info for each pc member are already in MongoDB), but I was not responsible for the conflict check during MICRO 2021, so I have not implemented this functionality.
+      > - Although conflict check with DBLP and MAG records in MongoDB should be an easy job (because all publication info for each pc member are already in MongoDB), but I was not responsible for the conflict check during MICRO 2021, so I have not implemented this functionality.
       > - I may (or may not) implement conflict check in the future